brxck/gatsby-starter-stripe/README.md

 5. **Deploy to [Netlify](https://www.netlify.com/docs)**

     If you want to deploy somewhere other than Netlify, you'll have to find another place to deploy the serverless functions in `/functions`, ex.
 AWS Lambda.

+## Contributing

+Issues and pull requests welcome!

+## Acknowledgments

+Thanks @njosefbeck for authoring and maintaining [gatsby-source-stripe](https://github.com/njosefbeck/gatsby-source-stripe), which makes this starter possible!